-Join TAP at our 2018 conference on June 7-8, at one of our training events or at one of our webinars.
+Join TAP at our next 2018 conference on October 24-26, at one of our training events or at one of our webinars.
 To become a member of TAP, please click here.

 Sign up to hear from us about upcoming events, our projects, and how you can help (we promise to never share your email address with other organizations).